 Posted August 12, 2013 | Reviewed by Davia Sills

 I am on a mission.
 Generated by the horrific massacre in Newtown last December, when 20 students and six educators were killed, our nation has been involved in a renewed debate regarding gun control.

 There has also been increased interest, talk, and some funding directed to improving mental health services in this country.
 No matter what your belief about guns and gun control, surely you can support and work to improve your own mental health and the mental health and happiness of your family.
 However, this is probably harder to do than you imagine.

 What is mental health?
 How can you work to improve and maintain your mental health if you don’t even know what that means?

-Curiously, in this country most people older than six-years can tell you how to improve their physical health and shape.
-We have done a remarkable job of educating the public and embracing the idea of getting into good physical shape, understand that this improves physical health and stamina.
-In fact, you can hardly walk a city block without spying more than one health club, fitness facility or yoga salon.
+Curiously, in this country, most people older than 6 years can tell you how to improve their physical health and shape.
+We have done a remarkable job of educating the public and embracing the idea of getting into good physical shape, understanding that this improves physical health and stamina.
+In fact, you can hardly walk a city block without spying more than one health club, fitness facility, or yoga salon.

-Surely good mental health and happiness is more than the absence of mental illness, just as good physical health is more than the absence of illness and good dental health is more than the absence of cavities.
+Surely good mental health and happiness are more than the absence of mental illness, just as good physical health is more than the absence of illness, and good dental health is more than the absence of cavities.

 It’s difficult to take personal responsibility for developing and maintaining good mental health and happiness for yourself and your family if you don’t even know what it is.
 That’s where I can help.